mmomtchev/Urban-Tech-Guerilla/macOS-untraceable-internet.md

 You can find bridges by using the Tor GUI application or by simply searching in a search engine.
 It is a constant game of cat and mouse, with new bridges being added and old ones being blocked.

+Protocol detection of `obfs4` is difficult and of all service providers that I have encountered, only Starlink filters it.
+It needs about 5 or 6 packets before detecting it and blocking the connection.
+You can't beat this by simply using another bridge.

-Protocol analyzing is also constantly evolving.
-At the time of this writing, there is an ongoing successful R&D effort to detect `obfs4` and there is a new, even more difficult to detect, transport emerging called `webtunnel`.
+At the time of this writing, there is a new, even more difficult to detect, transport emerging called `webtunnel`.

+The easiest way to know if Tor is blocked and to identify the firewall blocking it is to visit `http://torproject.org/` (type manually `http://`, the default one is now `https://`) - you will see the firewall message telling you that this site is blocked under their policy.

 ## Playing mobile games on your phone while preserving the secrecy of the AP (our simply updating your apps)